 Economics aside, the real question is: How much better performing is LiFePO4 when compared to lead-acid batteries?
-And, does that performance justify the higher upfront costs?
+And does that performance justify the higher upfront costs?

 As shown in the graphs below, the LiFePO4 battery features a longer ‘Bulk’ charging stage in relation to its shorter ‘Absorption’ stage.
-This is thanks to lithium having a better ‘Conversion Efficiency’, which means the LiFePO4 battery reaches its full capacity in a far shorter period.
+This is thanks to lithium having a better ‘Conversion Efficiency’, which means the LiFePO4 battery reaches its total capacity in a far shorter period.

-In contrast, the recharge performance of the wet-cell and AGM batteries is hindered by a disproportionately short ‘Bulk’ stage, in comparison to a longer ‘Absorption’ stage.
+In contrast, the recharge performance of the wet-cell and AGM batteries is hindered by a disproportionately short ‘Bulk’ stage in comparison to a longer ‘Absorption’ stage.

 PROS & CONS